Co-lexicographically Ordering Automata and Regular Languages -- Part I: Introduction

-In this paper we focus on the deterministic case and study the hierarchy based on $\text{width}^{D}(\mathcal L)$ while, in a companion complementary paper (see \cite{DBLP:journals/corr/abs-2102-06798}), we complete the picture by studying the non-deterministic case, proving (among other results) that the two hierarchies are strict and do not collapse and that in general they are exponentially separated, save for level one --- the Wheeler languages —-- where allowing nondeterminism does not add expressive power.
-The present work and the companion paper \cite{DBLP:journals/corr/abs-2102-06798} are an extension of the SODA'21 paper \cite{NicNic2021}.
+In this paper we mostly focus on the deterministic case and study in detail the hierarchy based on $\text{width}^{D}(\mathcal L)$ while, in a companion complementary paper (see \cite{parttwo}), we complete the picture by studying the non-deterministic case, proving (among other results) that the two hierarchies are strict and do not collapse, and that in general they are exponentially separated, save for level one --- the Wheeler languages --- where allowing nondeterminism does not add expressive power.
+The present work and the companion paper \cite{parttwo} are an extension of the SODA'21 paper \cite{NicNic2021}.

 Consider an NFA $\mathcal N$ of co-lex width $p$.
 As far as motivations for introducing the new concept of co-lex orders are concerned, in this paper we show that:

 \begin{enumerate} \item the well-known explosion in the number of states occurring when computing the \emph{powerset} DFA $ \text{Pow}(\mathcal N)$ is exponential in $p$, rather than (as a classic analysis shows) in the size of $\mathcal N$.
-We prove that a similar exponential bound holds for $\text{width}(\text{Pow}(\mathcal N))$. \item $\mathcal N$ can be encoded using just $\Theta(\log p)$ bits per edge (assuming here a constant-sized alphabet for simplicity). \item String matching on $\mathcal N$'s paths and testing membership in the automaton's accepted language can be solved in time proportional to $p^2$ per matched character. \end{enumerate}
+We prove that a similar exponential bound holds for $\text{width}(\text{Pow}(\mathcal N))$. \item $\mathcal N$ can be encoded using just $\log(p\sigma) + O(1)$ bits per transition on DFAs, where $\sigma$ is the alphabet's size.
+NFAs can be encoded using additional $\log p$ bits per transition. \item String matching on $\mathcal N$'s paths and testing membership in the automaton's accepted language can be solved in $O(p^2 \log\log(p\sigma))$ time per matched character. \end{enumerate}